Doctoral Program Application

 Three years of graduate study comparable to the M.Div. degree which included: 1) an earned master’s degree in Biblical and/or Ministerial studies or related field, 2) at least 72 semester units of study, and 3) a balance of Biblical, theological, and ministerial disciplines.

-If applicant has an earned master’s degree in Biblical and/or ministerial studies but has not completed the minimum 72 units required, he or she may be admitted to the University as a Non-degree Graduate student in order to complete the remaining graduate units required before beginning the Doctor of Ministry program.
+If the applicant has an earned master’s degree in Biblical and/or ministerial studies but has not completed the minimum 72 units required, he or she may be admitted to the University as a Non-degree Graduate student in order to complete the remaining graduate units required before beginning the Doctor of Ministry in Relational Leadership program.

-Why would someone consider M.Div. equivalency instead of completing their M.Div.?
+Why would someone consider M.Div. equivalency instead of completing an M.Div.?